 It expects second-quarter 2022 gross margin to be approximately 30.6% and an adjusted EBITDA margin of about 6.3%.
 The company had reported a gross margin of 30.7% and an adjusted EBITDA margin of 6.6% in the year-ago period.
 With respect to second-quarter expenses, Grocery Outlet expects modest SG&A deleverage.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed an upward trend in estimates revision.
-The consensus estimate has shifted 7.48% due to these changes.
+The consensus estimate has shifted -32.28% due to these changes.

-At this time, Grocery Outlet Holding Corp. has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.
+Currently, Grocery Outlet Holding Corp. has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Grocery Outlet Holding Corp. has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+It's no surprise Grocery Outlet Holding Corp. has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.